Multi Vehicle Mixed Integer Programming

 The MVMIP can be solved by setting up the objective and constraints and passing it to a linear solver that supports mixed integer programming.
 My implementation uses Google’s OR-Tools

-The problem can be treated as a one-shot fixed arrival time problem where we set a large time step ($N$) and solve for each vehicle trajectory.
+The problem can be treated as a one-shot fixed arrival time problem where we set a large time step (NN) and solve for each vehicle trajectory.
 This method ensures that there is only a fixed initial cost to run the algorithm and we don’t make any adjustments later.
 The advantage of this method being that we are guaranteed to find the optimal solution to the initial problem setup.

 The fixed long horizon method would not run well on a real system running in a dynamic environment.
 For such systems, we can cast it as a shorter receding horizon problem and execute the first few commands of the solution MPC style.
 This will make the MVMIP responsive to dynamic changes to the environment, but also comes at a cost for executing the algorithm at every timestep and will lead to a solution that will theoretically not be optimal (But is about the best it can do given that the environment is only going to be partially observable).